AUTOMATIC1111/stable-diffusion-webui/Install-and-Run-on-AMD-GPUs.md

-This only works on Linux!
+The instructions below only work on Linux!
+An alternative guide for Windows user can be found [here](https://rentry.org/ayymd-stable-diffustion-v1_4-guide) (untested).

 # Running natively